 Furthermore, many people with dementia also develop associated healthcare needs which may make them entitled to NHS-funded care, as previously mentioned.

-How much are our care home fees at Oakland Care?
+How much are care home fees at Oakland Care?

-All of our care homes accept both state-funded a self-funded residents and offer residential, dementia, nursing, and respite care.
+Our care homes accept state-funded with top-up payments and offer residential, dementia, nursing, and respite care.
 We believe everyone should be able to feel happy, comfortable, safe, and have their needs met so – regardless of whether you’re receiving support from the NHS, the local authority, your family, or funding your stay yourself – you’re more than welcome at Oakland Care.

-Your fees will depend on what level of care you require – a detailed breakdown of fees for specific care levels at each of our care homes can be found on fact sheets via the links below:
+Your fees will depend on what level of care you require – a detailed breakdown of fees for specific care levels at each of our care homes can be found via the links below:

-Please contact us for more information regarding fees for our brand new care homes in Kent– Maplewood Court in Maidstone, Birchwood Heights Care Home in Swanley, and Hyllden Heights Care Home in Tonbridge.
+Please contact us for more information regarding fees for our brand new care homes in Kent– Maplewood Court in Maidstone, Birchwood Heights Care Home in Swanley, and Hyllden Heights Care Home in Hildenborough.